jet-net/JetNet/README.md

 The full API reference is available at [jetnet.readthedocs.io](https://jetnet.readthedocs.io/en/latest/).

+Tutorial notebooks are available on the [jetnet.readthedocs.io](https://jetnet.readthedocs.io/en/latest/) website, and in the [tutorials](tutorials) folder, with more to come.

 More detailed information about each dataset can (or will) be found at [jet-net.github.io](https://jet-net.github.io/).

-*Tutorials for datasets and functions are coming soon.*

 ## Citation